olefriis/simplepvr/README.md

 Development
 ===========
-Run the specs like this:
+Run the specs and features like this:

-        bundle exec rspec
+        rake test

 Run the JavaScript tests by first calling